iph/lambda-experiments/versioning-updates/README.md

 ### Results

 I was wrong.
-Turns out things like timeout will also create a new version.
+After testing not just the above experiment, but also "updates to description", "updates to environment variables", "updates to handler", "updates to memory size" -- all created a new version of the function.

 Here is the raw output: